Questions to Ask your Career Advisor

 - Your academic record–note any fails, problems passing/taking boards, problems in clerkships.
 Know the distribution of grades in clerkships.

-- What part of the country you want to live in for the next few years (this shapes where most people apply to).
+- What part of the country you want to live in for the next few years (these shapes where most people apply to).

 - Specific questions about programs you already are interested in.